26namespace/minesweeper-apps/README.md

 A Minesweeper implementation written in Kotlin with deterministic board generation.

-Early APKs are available on Releases https://github.com/26namespace/minesweeper-apps/releases/latest/
+Early APKs are available on Pages https://github.com/26namespace/minesweeper-apps/releases/latest/